 Adding subtitles to Box of Broadcasts videos

 One of the key features which makes the use of videos from Box of Broadcasts (BoB) more inclusive is to use subtitles.
-Most programmes on BoB have subtitles available and switching these on whenever you use videos or clips within class can mean understanding what is being said and heard easy for everyone.
+Most programmes on BoB have subtitles available and switching these on whenever you use videos or clips within class can make understanding what is being said easier for everyone.
 Simply click on the S icon once the recording has started to play.

-This can be particularly important for international students and those who are hearing impaired.
-It is also a good idea to highlight this feature for students so they are aware how to turn these on when they might be viewing videos outside of face-to-face sessions.
-Adding a small image of how this can be done next to the video clip in Course Resources might assist with this.
+This can be particularly useful for international students and those who are hearing impaired.
+It is also a good idea to highlight this feature for students so they are aware how to turn on captions when viewing videos outside of face-to-face sessions.
+Adding a small image (see above) next to the video clip in Course Resources might assist with this.